This post may contain affiliate links. Please read my disclosure policy.

 - Have all your ingredients at room temperature.
 Don’t warm your cream cheese to speed the process.

-- Pulse some of the sugar with the lemon zest in a food processor to break it down so the filling will be smooth with no zesty chunks.
+- Pulse some of the sugar with the lemon zest in a food processor to break it down so the cheesecake batter will be smooth with no zesty chunks.

 - Warm lemons are easier to juice.
 Roll the lemons under your palm applying a little pressure until softened.